Activities to keep your memory flexing

 You have to remember the colours, patterns, and shapes you’re looking for, and where they go, in order to complete a puzzle.
 It’s also easy to set up a puzzle and work on it for an hour or so each evening with a cup of tea and a biscuit, so it’ll hardly feel like brain training at all.

-Trying different memory exercises for your brain as you age is just as important as different exercises for your body as you age, as the best part is, it can be just as fun, social, and rewarding as physical exercise.
+Trying different memory exercises for your brain as you age is just as important as different exercises for your body as you age, and the best part is, it can be just as fun, social, and rewarding as physical exercise.